tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 The benefit of Scriptless Scripts are functionality, privacy and efficiency.

 With regards to functionality, Scriptless Scripts are said to increase the range and complexity of smart contracts.
-Currently, as within Bitcoin Script limitations stem from the number of ```OP_CODES ```that have been enabled bu the network.
+Currently, as within Bitcoin Script limitations stem from the number of ```OP_CODES``` that have been enabled by the network.
 Scriptless scripts move the specification and execution of smart contractions from the network to a discussion that only involves the participants of the smart contract.

 With regards to privacy, moving the specification and execution of smart contracts from on-chain to off-chain increases privacy.
 When on-chain, many details of the smart contract are shared to the entire network including the number and addresses of participants and the amounts transferred.
 By moving smart contracts off-chain, the network only knows that the participants agree that the terms of their contract have been satisfied and that the transaction in question is valid.